DPR-droid/2022_01_Fundamentals-of-Data-Analysis-2021/README.md

 ***

 # 3. CAO Points Notebook - cao_V7.ipynb
 This README contains an overview of the CAO Points Notebook.
-The Jupyter notebook contains the main body of work and list all references used the in the assignment.
+The Jupyter notebook contains the main body of work and list all references used in the assignment.

 - 3.1 About the CAO Points Notebook
 - 3.2 What does the Setup at the beginning do?